-- For 1996 includes a one-time charge of \$2.0 million and for 1997 includes a one-time charge of \$17.9 million, both related to the non-cash and nonrecurring expenses associated with stock option grants made to our distributors in connection with our initial public offering. - For 1998 includes a nonrecurring charge of \$21.6 million due to the step-up of inventory as a result of our acquisition of Nu Skin International and a nonrecurring charge of \$13.6 million due to the write-off of in-process research and development as a result of our acquisition of Pharmanex, and - For 1996, 1997 and the first quarter of 1998 reflects Nu Skin International and its private affiliates, which we acquired in March 1998, being taxed as S Corporations during these periods.
+- For 1996 includes a one-time charge of \$2.0 million and for 1997 includes a one-time charge of \$17.9 million, both related to the non-cash and nonrecurring expenses associated with stock option grants made to our distributors in connection with our initial public offering, - For 1998 includes a nonrecurring charge of \$21.6 million due to the step-up of inventory as a result of our acquisition of Nu Skin International and a nonrecurring charge of \$13.6 million due to the write-off of in-process research and development as a result of our acquisition of Pharmanex, and - For 1994, 1995, 1996 and 1997 and the first quarter of 1998 reflects Nu Skin International and its private affiliates, which we acquired in March 1998, being taxed as S Corporations during these periods.

 Assuming Nu Skin International and its private affiliates were taxed as C Corporations and excluding these one-time and nonrecurring charges, net income would have been \$85.8 million in 1996, \$119.1 million in 1997 and \$123.3 million in 1998.
-There were no significant nonrecurring expenses in 1994 or 1995.
+There were no significant nonrecurring expenses in 1994, 1995 or for the three-month periods ended March 31, 1998 and 1999.

 (2) Active distributors are those distributors who were resident in the countries in which we operated and purchased products during the three months ended as of the date indicated.
 An executive distributor is an active distributor who has achieved required personal and group sales volumes.
-As of March 31, 1999, the number of active distributors increased to over 500,000 primarily because of the inclusion of distributors formerly licensed to our affiliate Nu Skin USA, Inc.
+The increase in the number of active and executive distributors from December 31, 1998 to March 31, 1999 is primarily due to the inclusion of distributors formerly licensed to our affiliate Nu Skin USA, Inc.